-China is the single most populated and one of the largest countries in the world.
-The country is so diverse that it makes up a long list of interesting facts that could on and on.
-From its ancient old civilization, to its breathtaking sites, unique culture and traditions – you will learn all about it here.
+China is the single most populated nation and one of the largest countries in the world.
+The country is so diverse that it makes up a long list of interesting facts that go could on and on.
+From its ancient old civilization to its breathtaking sites, unique culture, and traditions – you will learn all these fun facts about China here.

 Read until the end to find out 30 fun facts about China that you probably didn’t know!